OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-08.md

 ## Romans 8:13

-for if you live according to the flesh, you will die; but if by the Spirit you put to death the deeds of the body, you will live.
+for if you live by the flesh, you will face death; but if by the Spirit you put to death the deeds of the flesh, you will have life.

 ## Romans 8:14